SJ-1407/Rag_evlauation/README.md

 # RAG Evaluation

-This repository contains scripts for evaluating a Retrieval-Augmented Generation (RAG) model using a Jupyter notebook (`rag_evaluation.ipynb`) and deploying it as a Streamlit web application (`app.py`).
+This repository contains scripts for evaluating a Retrieval-Augmented Generation (RAG) model using a Jupyter notebook (`untitled6.ipynb`) and deploying it as a Streamlit web application (`app.py`).

 ## Evaluation Results

-The evaluation results of the RAG model can be found in the Jupyter notebook `rag_evaluation.ipynb`.
+The evaluation results of the RAG model can be found in the Jupyter notebook `untitled6.ipynb`.
 This notebook includes:

 - Metrics for evaluating the RAG model performance.
 - Analysis of model accuracy, context relevancy, answer relevance, and answer similarity.